ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 2. its declared type must be well typed in the context in which it occurs, and
 3. its arguments must be well typed for the declared type of the corresponding parameters.

+(1) The registered set of function extensions is the source of knowledge regarding the return and parameter types of a function extension.

+Although a function expression being treated as well typed implies its function name is registered, the reverse is not necessarily true.
+Implementations must support the function extensions defined in this document, but are free to support or not support other registered function extensions.

+If an implementation does not support a function extension used in a query, it should treat the function extension as not well typed.

-(1) As per the grammar, a function expression can occur in three different immediate contexts, which lead to the following conditions for well-typedness:
+(2) As per the grammar, a function expression can occur in three different immediate contexts, which lead to the following conditions for well-typedness:

 {:vspace}